5 Makeup Essentials for Dry Weather

 4. Chapstick or Lip Balm

 The part I hate most about dry weather is chapped lips, so I pack chapstick wherever I go.
 I picked up my favorite chapstick by far when I was down in Arizona called Arizona Sun Lipkist Lip Balm.
-It was super moisturizing even in the Arizona heat and the SPF protection protected me against chapped lips.
+It was super moisturizing even in the Arizona heat and the SPF protection protected me from chapped lips.
 When I can’t find that one, my drugstore go-to is Nivea’s Milk and Honey Chapstick.

-Most lipsticks, especially liquid formulas, make my lips even more dry leaving them cracked and painful the next day.
+Most lipsticks, especially liquid formulas, make my lips even drier leaving them cracked and painful the next day.
 If I want to add a pop of color, I opt for a tinted balm or chapstick, instead.
 My favorite balm is Revlon’s Just Bitten Kissable Balm Stain because the color lasts all day without reapplying and the formula is incredibly moisturizing.
 They make new lines of this product that are matte or shiny, but I hear these new formulas don’t work as well.

 5. Cream Blush & Highlighter

 Since I’m a blush lover, I usually wear blush about every day.
 But if I need to pack makeup for dry weather, I usually leave my powder blushes and highlighters behind.
 Because the dry weather dries out my skin, I bring cream or liquid blush that will moisturize and add color.
 For an all-in-one blush and highlighter, I love the Beauty For Real Blush + Glo.
 I originally got this product in Boxycharm, a makeup subscription service, but I fell in love with it because the color payoff is great and easily blendable.

 These are my choices of makeup for dry weather that keeps my skin and face healthy.
 Whether I’m going to the desert or to the snow, it’s important to use hydrating makeup when it’s dry.
 It’s much easier to prevent dry skin than to fix it.